What Is Attribution?

 iStock/PeopleImages

-When Weiner looked at our perspective of when we fail, on the other hand, he discovered that we tend to attribute it to external forces or situational matters rather than a lack of ability or effort, or another deficiency.
-When we see someone else fail, though, we tend to attribute it to internal factors such as their personality or ability to make wise choices.
+When Weiner looked at our perspective of when we fail, on the other hand, he discovered that we tend to attribute what caused it to external forces or situational matters rather than a lack of ability or effort, or another deficiency.
+When we see someone else fail, though, we tend to attribute what caused it to internal factors such as their personality or ability to make wise choices.
 This is called fundamental attribution error

 Other interpretations of attribution theory

 Several other psychologists have paved the way for attribution theory’s development.
-Fritz Heider, considered the “father of attribution theory”, suggested that when we observe others, we analyze their behavior and find some common-sense explanation for their actions.
+Fritz Heider, considered the “father of attribution theory”, suggested that when we observe others, we analyze their behavior and find some common-sense explanation (aka attribution) for their actions.
 He also grouped attributes into external and internal attributes to explain behaviors.

 The social psychologist Harold Kelley developed what many believe is the most influential model of attribution, the covariation model.
-Here, covariation refers to the repeated occurrence of certain factors that contribute to an outcome.
+Here, covariation attribution is the repeated occurrence of certain factors that contribute to an outcome.
 So, according to Kelley, we make determinations as to cause based on their presence leading up to the event.
 If, for example, you notice that your partner is often irritable when their favorite team loses, you may start attributing their behavior to that team losing.

 Kelley postulated that we do this using three measures: consensus, distinctiveness, and consistency.